 A fractal is a never-ending pattern.
 Due to nature or mathematics, a set can show a repeating pattern at every scale.
 No matter how close or how far you get, the pattern is still there.
 A fractal pattern can be self-similar where the pattern at every scale is identical, or the pattern can change slightly at each level.

 Natural and mathematical systems tend to lend themselves to marketing.
 We have posted before on the chaos theory in marketing.
 Fractals also have a place in marketing.
 The modern definition of fractal marketing is a process by which a brand promotes a message, typically with digital media, and it is scattered by potential consumers in a fractal pattern.
 Digital media is the perfect landscape for this.
 As one example of many possibilities, picture a Facebook post to one consumer.
-They then share the post with all their friends, and then all those friends share it with their friends, and so on and so on.
+Then they share the post with all their friends, and then all those friends share with their friends, and so on and so on.
 Do you see the fractal?
 Fractal marketing will not typically be self-similar.
-The most successful campaigns make the message customizable by each level of consumer.
+The most successful campaigns make the message customizable at each level of consumer.
 Content that has functionality built into it so that users can create new viral content based on the original idea will spread.